WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ![](./imgs/tar1.PNG)

-You can use the following script to crawl it and format it to our local file
+We can use the following script to crawl it and format it to our local file

 ```python
 ./crawler_reuters.py # more precise than Bloomberg News